The ACCC has released its annual compliance and enforcement priorities.

 The ACCC will shortly release draft process and analytical guidelines for the new merger regime, which is due to commence on 1 January 2026.

-Please contact us for a briefing on how the new regime will operate and what it means for you.
+Please contact us for a briefing on how the new regime will operate and what it means for Australian businesses.
 Also please see our recent insight about the new merger regime.

 New unfair practices prohibition